Moonveil-Kanata/MuraDeck/README.md

 ## 🔵 Functionality
 Install it and forget it.
 Everything created, to automagically doing everything in the background for you:
+- Extracting your mura map and the shaders, will starts automatically during installation process
 - Mura correction, only on your bright pixel.
 To preserve pure black
 - Automatically shader switching, between SDR/HDR profile (HDR PQ, HDR scRGB, and SDR)
 - Brightness adaptation, designed to adapt the mura map strength with the current brightness